dbankier/TiShadow/server/README.md

 __Some notes and limitations__

- * Only works with applications that use the CommonJS structure.
-The use of `Ti.include` will not work.
+ * ~~Only works with applications that use the CommonJS structure.~~ `Ti.include` is partially supported and will work if included with the full path i.e. slash leading.
- * ~~CommonJS modules should be required with their full path, ie / leading.
-(This is a better practice anyway given the difference between iOS and Android.)~~
+ * CommonJS modules should be required with their full path.
  * Only files in the Resources directory will will be sent to the device using TiShadow.
 That said, localisation files **are** supported.
  * Native modules _can_ be supported if built into the TiShadow app